dhmunro/dudley/README.md

 and

-    /var/var/var = type(shape) @ address  # declare variable with full path
+    /var/var/var = type(shape) @ address  # declares variable with full path

 (The latter also leaves the parent group of the data variable as the current group.)

-Defining an anonymous group as a list item follows a similar pattern, except that the "root level" of any such group is its containing list variable.
+Defining an anonymous group as a list item follows a similar pattern, except that the "root group" of any such group is the top level inside that list item.
 It is impossible to append more items to an anonymous group after its initial declaration:

     var =[
       = type(shape) @ address